 "Be practical as well as generous in your ideals.
 Keep your eyes on the stars and keep your feet on the ground."
 Theodore Roosevelt

-Through a unique collaboration with the American Museum of Natural History, as well as with other cultural and educational institutions, the Museum at Prairiefire is a place to understand and celebrate natural history and culture in our region and around the world.
-The Museum engages visitors and area students with world-class exhibitions, important programming, and significant educational opportunities.
+The Museum of Prairiefire Foundation (Museum at Prairiefire) is committed to innovative learning in science, the arts and natural history.
+Through a founding collaboration with the American Museum of Natural History in New York City, as well as with other cultural and educational institutions in the nation, the Museum at Prairiefire (MAP) is a place that provides ACCESS FOR ALL to understand and celebrate natural history and science in our region and around the world.

 We are rooted in a fierce, prehistoric past.